 There is no standard allotment of food stamps in Wisconsin due to the fact that each household has different circumstances.
 Income and family size plays a significant role in determining the amount of assistance a household can get.

 Participants may choose to use a food stamp calculator to determine if they meet the requirements for benefits based on their income and family size.
 Note that a SNAP calculator cannot determine the exact amount of benefits a family will receive.

 Keep in mind that your SNAP benefits amount may go up or down if your income or family size changes.
 Every time your benefits change, you will receive a notification in the mail.
 You may appeal any decisions that you disagree with.

 When do you start receiving SNAP benefits after applying in Wisconsin?

 Food stamp benefits will be issued no more than 30 days after you apply if you are approved for assistance.
 If you have extremely limited resources and income, you may qualify for emergency assistance that starts in no more than seven days.
-In either case, our benefits are backdated to the date that your application was received.
+In either case, our benefits are backdated to the beginning of the application process, on the date your application was received.

 Once you start receiving assistance, your food stamp benefits will be loaded onto your QUEST card on the same day every month.
 You can access these new funds on the same day each month, even if it happens to be a weekend or holiday.
 Learn more about how your benefits work by downloading our guide.